DSOlab/widera_2023_access/PartB.md

-Within the framework of ACRONYM, synergies are proposed with leading experts in the techniques of DORIS, SLR and VLBI with the aim of closing the knowledge and technological gap and thus significantly strenghtening NTUA's academic and research capacity and potential.
+Within the framework of ACRONYM, synergies are proposed with leading experts in the techniques of DORIS, SLR and VLBI with the aim of closing the knowledge and technological gap and thus significantly strengthening NTUA's academic and research capacity and potential.
 Each member of the consortium will act as a knowledge transfer node for one of the techniques involved

 IGN and CLS will act as the DORIS expertise node.
 Both institutes are leading experts in the field, heavily involved in the technique since its introduction.
 Their role and contribution is underpinned by their status as Analysis Centers, and involvement in the IDS.
-The two institutes will take up the task of transfering relevant knowledge to NTUA via:
+The two institutes will take up the task of transferring relevant knowledge to NTUA via:
 * personnel visits from the institutes to NTUA and vice-versa,
 * co-supervision of one PhD and one post-doc dissertation,